Computing the eigensystem#

 plt.semilogy(residuals)

 The convergence is extremely slow.
-We can speed this up with a shift strategy.
-The idea is to modify the QR iteration step so that it reads
+We can accelerate convergence using a shift strategy.
+This modifies the QR iteration step to the following form

 Hence, we subtract the shift and do the QR decomposition, and then when we compute \(R_mQ_m\) we add the shift back in.

-We achieve quadratic convergence if we use the bottom right element of the Hessenberg matrix in each step as shift.
+It turns out that we achieve quadratic convergence if we simply use the bottom right element of the Hessenberg matrix in each step as shift.
 This is similar to the Rayleigh quotient method for symmetric problems, where we adapted the shift in each step.

 nsteps = 7